0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ### To hack SNES games you will need a SNES:

-Unfortunately, collecting SNES consoles and games is to retro gaming collections what cryptocurrency is to financial portfolios.
+Unfortunately, the cost of SNES consoles and games is prohibitively (one might say foolishly) high.

 Lets use an open source alternative instead: [Snes9x](https://www.snes9x.com/)